-- 1. Position the shear so the gearbox is horizontally level at a convenient working height. - 2.
-Remove the rotator access cover and place an oil drain pan under the gearbox drain plug (Port B). - 3.
+- 1. Position the shear so the gearbox is horizontally level at a convenient working height. - Remove the rotator access cover and place an oil drain pan under the gearbox drain plug (Port B). - 3.
 Remove the bottom drain plug (Port B) and top fill plug (Port A). - 4.
-Once drained, replace the bottom drain plug (Port B). - 5.
-Add lubricant through the fill plug to 1-1/2" from the top of the fill plug (Port A).
+Once drained, replace the bottom drain plug (Port B). - Add lubricant through the fill plug to 1-1/2" from the top of the fill plug (Port A).
 Do not overfill.

-- 6. Replace the fill and inspection plugs.
-Reinstall the access cover. - 7.
-Properly dispose of the used lubricant.
+7. Properly dispose of the used lubricant.